PandaXD7/ISL-Recoginition-Project/README.md

 # ISL-Recoginition-Project

-Here’s a **ready-made README.md** you can directly use for your ISL (Indian Sign Language) project:
-(I'll keep it clean, professional, and easy to understand)

----

-# 🇮🇳 ISL Hand Gesture Recognition

 ## 📚 Overview
 This project builds a deep learning model to **recognize Indian Sign Language (ISL) alphabets** using a Convolutional Neural Network (CNN).